Orchid Migñon Jones was born to Sally Proceus Jones and Norman Jones in San Anselmo, CA, Oct. 31,1983. Her brother Gabriel was 2 ½ yrs. old.

 When Orchid met Jeffrey in 2017, she had given up on online dating and was backing out of dating websites.
 As it turns out, both Orchid and Jeffrey were both “looking” on meetmindful.com.
 Just before unsubscribing from the website, Orchid saw Jeffrey’s picture/profile.
 Everything he said resonated with her.
 At that point, she thought at the very least, she wanted to be friends.
 Texting was their first mode of communication, but as soon as Jeffrey mentioned his teacher guide, Mahavatar Babaji, she asked him to call, as he was also Orchid’s guide.
 Both had called on Babaji to show them their perfect partner.
 Their first phone chat lasted four hours.
 The easy and natural conversation revealed they had so much in common.

 After Jeffrey’s return from the 2017 Unity’s Ministerial Convention, Orchid nervously drove to Tacoma from Portland.
 The two walked Wright Park and talked for hours.
 Their first date lasted 10 days!

 As Spirit would have it, Orchid got notice to move a month before meeting Jeffrey.
 After their first date at Wright Park, Orchid lost her job in Portland.
 As she put it, “Love clears the way of what’s meant to be.”

 August 2017, Orchid moved into Jeffrey’s home and immediately got hired at the Tacoma Waldorf School.
 How right it felt.
 They are very much in love, ready to trust, and both wanting life partners and children.

 In October 2018, we witnessed their commitment to one another at a wedding ceremony, and the announcement of another precious soul, a baby boy due in April.
-This spiritual community supports them in their new goals as parents and,
+This spiritual community supports them in their new goals as parents and, eventually, as homeowners.

 A baby boy will be welcomed into the family very soon.